Skip Ribbon Commands

 • Notify the hospital and the healthcare staff about specific decisions you may have taken, for example, with regards to the continuation of medical treatment.

-• Inform the doctor(s) of any changes in your health status.
-You should also inform our healthcare staff if you have any other specific concerns about your condition.
+• Inform the doctor(s) of any changes in your health status as well as specific concerns about your condition.

 • Permit the hospital to obtain your medical records from other hospitals and clinics.

-• Inform our staff when you leave the hospital against medical advice from our Emergency Department or wards.
+• Inform our staff when you leave the hospital against medical advice from our Emergency Department, wards and clinics.

 2. Follow the doctor’s recommended treatment plan

-• Follow the doctor’s treatment plan, and inform us if you face any difficulty in following the plan.
+• Follow the doctor’s treatment plan, and inform us if you face any difficulty.

 • While warded, take only medications served by our nurses.
 Do not self-administer your home medications without informing our nurses or doctors.
 In addition, provide our healthcare staff with information on your current medications, including over the counter medications, vitamins and supplements.